MiczFlor/RPi-Jukebox-RFID/CONTRIBUTING.md

 If the code change results in a test failure, we will make our best effort to correct the error.
 If a fix cannot be determined and committed within 24 hours of its discovery, the commit(s) responsible _may_ be reverted, at the discretion of the committer and Phonie maintainers.
 The original contributor will be notified of the revert.

 ### Summary

 * Changes resulting in test failures will be reverted if they cannot be resolved within one business day.

-## Guidelines ##
+## Guidelines

 * Phoniebox runs on Raspian **Buster**.
-Therefore, all Python code should work with **Python 3.7**.
+Therefore, all Python code should work at least with **Python 3.7**.
 * For GPIO all code should work with **RPi.GPIO**. gpiozero is currently not intended to use.

 ## Additional Resources